Why do we focus on plastic and what is the Plastic Free Challenge?

 We ask you to document and share your personal experience of refusing single use plastics, and your use of earth friendly alternatives instead.
 These experiences, documented with photos, videos, art pieces, music, and other creative means, will be shared on our Facebook, Twitter, and Instagram pages.

-If you are a Musician or Artist and want to create content for this event to be displayed and promoted please review the Green Musicians and Artists page.
+If you are a Musician or Artist and want to create content for this campaign to be displayed and promoted please review the Green Musicians and Artists page or email us.

-Let’s be an example and show the world what sustainable living looks like.
+Let’s lead by example and show the world what sustainable living looks like.

 EASY ACTION MINI CHALLENGES to help direct traffic